Wifsimster/pir-mqtt/README.md

-# Send motion sensor data through an ESP8266 to a MQTT broker
+# Motion sensor

-This LUA script is for ESP8266 hardware.
+> This LUA script is for ESP8266 hardware.

 ## Description

-MQTT client publising pir data to a MQTT broker each time data changes.
+Send motion sensor data through an ESP8266 to a MQTT broker

 ## Principle